Jellonator/jeEngine/README.md

 - Added a few functions to JE::MATH
 - Added particle system
 - Fixed major bugs in World/Group class.
+## Version 0.7.1 ##
+- Added JE::MATH::random(a, b) which returns a random float between a and b.
+- Added JE::MATH::chance(x) which has an X percent chance of return true.
+- Added JE::MATH::chance(a, b) which is the same as chance(x), but as a fraction (e.g. 1/4 chance would be chance(1, 4)).
+- Fixed Hitbox collision inaccuracies.

 ### Version 0.6 ###
 - Now uses namespaces, everything is now under JE::